 If a vent is severely clogged, you will likely smell sewer gas inside the home.
 And if it’s completely blocked, your drains won’t even gurgle.
 This is because there is no longer any amount of air traveling through the vents.
 At this point, it is crucial that you call in a professional immediately.
 Otherwise, you could be trapping dangerous gases in the home as well as causing serious damage to your system.

 While you can vent your plumbing through a wall if it is absolutely necessary, the safest way to do it is through the roof.
 This is because venting it through the wall may require more bends in the pipe than going straight up.
 That can create more opportunity for debris or buildup to get trapped inside.

-To install a vent pipe through your roof, you’ll need to make sure that you have a sturdy foundation to work with.
+To install your vent pipe, you’ll start in the attic or the space underneath the roof and cut a hole the size of the pipe with a reciprocal saw.
+You’ll have to learn how to cut PVC piping as well.
 If you have an Everlast II™ roof, for example, you can probably rest assured that your structure is free from damage.
 To install your vent pipe, you’ll start in the attic or the space underneath the roof and cut a hole the size of the pipe with a reciprocal saw.